AWilentz/MeanShiftClassification/README.md

 ![GORP](fig/Fig3.jpeg?raw=true "Title")

-To run the modified mean shift code, simply run `python3 classification_subset.py` in this project's directory
+To run the modified mean shift code, simply run `python3 classification_subset.py` in this project's directory.

 There are four global variables to adjust what happens when you run the file:
 1. BANDWIDTH: We typically use 40-50 for our GORP images.